parveshahamed00/iNeuron-js-password-generator/readme.md

 # Password generator using JavaScript

-Application displays password with is required fields.
+Application displays password with its required fields.

 ## App Screenshot